 The same way as in-person lessons except we’re not in the same room, and perhaps not even on the same continent!
 It's truly changed my life and the lives of my online students.
 Please click here to learn more.

-I am always available to answer questions by phone, text, Skype chat, or preferably, by email.
+I am always available to answer questions or review short practice videos from the student by phone, Skype chat, or preferably, by email or text.
+I can usually respond within 24 hours, if not much sooner.

-As needed or requested I make video practice demos for additional practice and study (generally something technical, like how to practice vibrato, or perhaps a demo of the piece we’re working on), and send audio tracks.
-After a few months of lessons, many students have a personal library of tailored videos and MP3s to refer to as needed, which is pretty neat!
+I have recorded hundreds of additional practice videos (generally something technical, like how to practice vibrato, or perhaps a demo of the piece we’re working on), and after most lessons I will hand-select and share videos that review what we covered in the lesson.
+If I don't have a video on a topic, I will make one personally for my student.
+I often send additional audio or YouTube examples of the pieces we are working on, as well as accompaniment tracks for students to eventually play along with.
+After a few months of lessons, students will have a growing personal library of tailored instructional videos and MP3s to refer back to as needed.